sdroege/gstreamer-rs/docs/gstreamer/docs.md

 <!-- impl TagList::fn get_sample_index -->
 Gets the sample that is at the given index for the given tag in the given list and copies it into the variable pointed to by `sample`.
-Free the sample with `Sample::unref` when it is no longer needed.
+Free the sample with `gst_sample_unref` when it is no longer needed.
 You can retrieve the buffer from the sample using `Sample::get_buffer` and the associated caps (if any) with `Sample::get_caps`.